 Google Scholar

 Krista is an aquatic community and ecosystem ecologist.
-She works in both temperate and tropical freshwater systems and she is obsessed with wastewater.
-She earned a BS in biology and political science from Hope College, a MS in environmental science from the School of Public and Environmental Affairs at Indiana University, and a PhD from the Department of Ecology and Evolutionary Biology at Cornell University in the laboratory of Alex Flecker.
+She works in both temperate and tropical freshwater systems, with a focus on tropical systems in Mexico and Central America.
+She is obsessed with wastewater.
+She earned a BS in biology and political science from Hope College, a MS in environmental science from the School of Public and Environmental Affairs at Indiana University, and a PhD from the Department of Ecology and Evolutionary Biology at Cornell University.
 Krista conducted her dissertation research on the community and ecosystem-level effects of armored catfish invasion in the Usumacinta River in southern Mexico.
-She completed a postdoctoral fellowship through the Sustainability Solutions Initiative at the University of Maine in the laboratories of Aram Calhoun and Mac Hunter.
+She completed a postdoctoral fellowship through the Sustainability Solutions Initiative at the University of Maine.
 Krista also served as a Peace Corps Volunteer in Honduras and a Fulbright-Hays Scholar in Mexico.
 In a previous life, she thru-hiked the Appalachian Trail.

 Krista holds a joint position through the Odum School of Ecology and the Savannah River Ecology Laboratory at the University of Georgia (UGA).
 At UGA, she is an affiliated faculty member with the Center for Integrative Conservation Research, the Institute for Resilient Infrastructure Systems, and the Latin American and Caribbean Studies Institute.
-She is an associate director of the River Basin Center.
+She is an associate director of the River Basin Center and she is the director of the Future Faculty for Inclusive Research Excellence (FFIRE) Postdoctoral Scholars program at the university.
+Krista is on the editorial boards of both Freshwater Science and Freshwater Biology, and she co-founded and was elected as the Secretary/Treasurer of the Southeast Chapter of the Society for Freshwater Science.

-Krista lives in Athens with her partner, Dan, and their six-year old son, Gabe.
-Her family shares a home with myriad fishes, a snake (Elote), a spotted salamander (Penelope Firespot), and two guinea pigs (Phyllis and Lightning).
+Krista lives in Athens with her partner and their seven-year old son.
+Her family shares a home with myriad fishes, a snake, a spotted salamander, and guinea pigs.

 Google scholar: